Install core components

 At any time, you can use the full-product installer to extend your deployment with the following components:

-To install this component from the command line, see Install using the command line.
+To install this component from the command line, see Command-line options for installing a Universal Print Server.

 - Federated Authentication Service.